craicic/p10-library-service/README.md

 ## Known bug

-A user can extends a loan
+A user can extends a loan when out-of-date